This is a guest post by my husband Blake.

 Do you want to be near family?
 Are there jobs that align with your current or future career?
 What is the cost of living?
 Are you looking for something urban, suburban, or rural?

 Coastal or inland (sometimes described as saltwater or freshwater)?
 Love the cold?
 Hate humidity?
 If you have kids and aren’t rich, how are the public schools?
 What about the junior colleges and state universities?
-Our research, thinking, analysis, and tea leaf reading lead us to the Boston area.
+Our research, thinking, analysis, and tea leaf reading led us to the Boston area.

 Family